keldaanCommunity/pokemonAutoChess/changelog/patch-4.0.md

 # Gameplay

 - New Minigame for unique picks: Portals !
 - You now see the same battle than your opponent, and can send emotes to him.
-"Ghost" opponents now are only added when the number of opponents alive is odd.
 - New status effect: Charmed - Prevents attacking the target and forces to get closer to it

 # New Pokemons: